6G-SANDBOX/ELCM/docs/3-1b_FLOW_TASKS.md

 ### 🛑 `NoStop` Flag

-The `NoStop: True` configuration flag prevents a task from being stopped, even if a global execution cancellation is requested (e.g., by the operator or the system).
+The `NoStop: True` configuration flag prevents a task from being stopped, even if a global execution cancellation is requested.

 ```yaml
 Config: